Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Central limit theorem

-Since we are dealing with centered random variables it suffices to show that second and higher order cumulants of $(Y^t_N(z), Y^b_N(z), \Delta Y_N(z))$ converge to those specified in the statement of the theorem.
-In this section we will prove these statements for all cumulants, except for that in (\ref{eq:GFieldv2}), which we postpone until Section \ref{Section5.4}.
-In the sequel we fix a compact set $K \subset U$ and a positively oriented contour $\Gamma$ that contains $[0, \lM + \theta]$, is contained in $\mathcal{M}$ as in Assumption 3. and excludes $K$.
+In this section we prove Theorem \ref{TGField}.
+As we are dealing with centered random variables it suffices to show that second and higher order cumulants of $(Y^t_N(z), Y^b_N(z), \Delta Y_N(z))$ converge to those specified in the statement of the theorem.
+In the sequel we fix a compact set $K \subset U$ and a positively oriented contour $\Gamma$ that contains $[0, \lM + \theta]$, is contained in $\mathcal{M}$ as in Assumption 3 and excludes $K$.